yanglinjing/dand_p7_WeRateDogs_Twitter_Analysis/README.md

 #### Dataset 3

+Consistency:

-Consistency: the predicted names are written in both upper and lower cases.
+- the predicted names are written in both upper and lower cases.

 Data Types:

 - tweet_id: int -> obj

+The column names could be more clear.

 ### Tidiness Issues

 #### Dataset 1

-- Since only original ratings (no retweets) that have images, the rows of retweets / replys could not contribute to this analysis and should be deleted.
-- After retweet / reply rows are deleted, the following columns could be dropped:
- - in_reply_to_status_id
- - in_reply_to_user_id
- - retweeted_status_id
- - retweeted_status_user_id
- - retweeted_status_timestamp
 - doggo	/ floofer	/ pupper /	puppo: could be combined into 1 column as categorical data.
 - source: the long name with HTML tag could be shorten.

-#### Dataset 3
-- the column names could be more clear.

 ## Data Cleaning
 - The three datasets were combined into one with more clear column names.